culibraries/documentation/docs/pages/institutional-repository.md

 ### Data File Checks

 1. All files uploaded undergoes virus scan.(CTS 4)
-2. Fixity checksum are performed on a regular intervals.
-MONTHLY/Quaterly/Year(???) timeframe.(CTS 3)
+2. Fixity checksums are performed at a regular interval (Quarterly).
+(CTS 3)